DataSnowman/analytics-accelerator/usecases/cdc/steps/usecasesteps.md

 Name the application something like `autoloader-darsch`.
 Select a supported account type, which determines who can use the application.
 After setting the values, select Register.

+Note that it is a good idea to name the application with something unique to you like your email alias (darsch in my case) because other might use similar names like autoloader.

 ![adbregister](https://raw.githubusercontent.com/DataSnowman/analytics-accelerator/main/images/adbregister.png)

 5. Copy the Directory (tenant) ID and store it to use to create an application secret.